---

 Feedback from seasoned mentors or trusted colleagues can provide invaluable insights.
 Focus on areas where your pitch can be improved, whether it’s clarifying your value proposition or refining your tone.
 Incorporating this feedback into your practice ensures your pitch aligns with investor expectations and avoids common pitfalls.

 Repeated rehearsal minimizes pre-presentation jitters and improves the quality of your delivery.
 As the pitch becomes second nature, your voice, gestures, and flow will feel more genuine and engaging, making it easier to connect with your audience.
+Consistent refinement through practice is crucial for delivering a pitch that stands out.

 Whether you’re presenting for investors or preparing for high-stakes conversations, anticipating their questions can strengthen your pitch.
 Most investors will focus on three key areas: competitive advantage, scalability, and risk.
 Understanding these focal points and preparing well-reasoned responses can significantly enhance your credibility.